demhademha/tweak-development-guide/chapter-6.md

 	return 0;
 	}
 ```
-the output will be:
+The output will be:
 `Goodbye Cruel World!`

 ## Writing multiple lines of output
 It may also be useful to place multiple lines of output on the screen.
-To do this, take a look at program 6.4
+To do this, take a look at program 6.4.

-## program 6.4:
+## Program 6.4:
 ```c
 #include <stdio.h>
 int main(void)